Skip to main content

 Journalism and democracy

-Academic staff from this cluster research and engage with pressing social issues and collaborate with media organisations, government actors, charities and policy organisations to deliver timely outputs and recommendations that directly impact both policy and practice.
+Academic staff from this theme research and engage with pressing social issues and collaborate with media organisations, government actors, charities and policy organisations to deliver timely outputs and recommendations that directly impact both policy and practice.

 Topics of research include the impartiality of broadcast news, Brexit, immigration and election coverage, war and science reporting.